Araujia sericifera: Habitat

 These plants grow in wastelands with trees and hedges, in forests and in rocky places or cliffs.
 They prefer sunny or partially shady places, at an altitude of 0–1800 m above sea level.

 The fast-growing vines can cover a tree canopy in two or three years, competing with the tree for light, water, and nutrients.
 They damage trees by this competition and by twining so tightly around their branches that it girdles them.

 Butterflies

 The plant can be used as an alternative food source for caterpillars of the monarch butterfly.
 Although monarch caterpillars are not known to occur naturally on the plant, they will readily feed on leaves when supplies of Gomphocarpus physocarpus (swan plant) have run out.

+Toxicity

+Moth plant is toxic for some people.
+Skin contact with its sap can cause rashes.
+Contact with the eyes, in particular, can cause severe discomfort.